garymueller/ESP-131GPIO/README.md

 # ESP-131GPIO

 This is arduino firmware that will listen to a E1.31 (sACN) data soure and will drive a boards GPIO pins.
 The firmware supports ESP8266 and is currently configured to support the WEMOS mini.
-This was designed to drive relays for static christmas display lights being driven by Vixen, XLights or other application that outouts a E1.31 data stream.
+This was designed to drive relays for static christmas display lights being driven by Vixen, XLights or other application that output a E1.31 data stream.
 The board supports the following ...

+* Web Interface
   * Status page
   * Configuration Page
     * Network
     * E131
   * Test Page

 * REST API - to set relay states through an external interface
   * /SetRelay?relay=[0-#]&checked=[true|false]